House of Secrets (album): Songs

 House of Secrets opens with "Requiem", a haunting track marked by chanting, gongs, scissors, screams, and howling.
 Shamaya intended the track to represent the death of part of herself, which she viewed as a necessary sacrifice so she could write the album, and explore the artistic qualities of death in contrast with Sevas Tras themes of how art can save.
 An unknown voice was recorded at the end of the song, which was kept in at Shamaya's insistence.
-"Warhead" is a death metal-influenced antiwar protest song against George W. Bush, whom Shamaya portrays as an illegitimate and undemocratic leader and accuses of misleading the American public and politicians into supporting the Iraq war.
+"Warhead" is a death metal-influenced antiwar protest song against then-United States president George W. Bush, whom Shamaya portrays as an illegitimate and undemocratic leader and accuses of misleading the American public and politicians into supporting the Iraq war.
 She subsequently calls upon her "tribe" to join an "alliance of defiance" to stop both him and the war.
-"Buried Alive" features a "haunting" bassline and whispered and screamed vocals which repeat the lyric "I hate my life".
-Shamaya used the song as an outlet for pain and depression she was feeling at the time; part of its lyrics are based off the Greek mythological figure Cassandra.
-"Sepsis" explores aincent Babylonian beliefs and begins with a reference to the opening line of the Epic of Gilgamesh, Sha naqba īmuru.
+"Buried Alive" features a "haunting" bassline and sees Shamaya repeat the lyric "I hate my life" against "a backdrop of white-light distortion".
+Shamaya used the song as an outlet for pain and depression she was feeling at the time, and based part of its lyrics off the Greek mythological figure Cassandra.
+"Sepsis" explores ancient Babylonian beliefs and begins with a reference to the opening line of the Epic of Gilgamesh, Sha naqba īmuru.
 McGuire's guitar and bass parts drew inspiration from aincent war songs.
 "House of Secrets" is about the difficulty of identifying who one's enemy is.
 The song starts out with bluesy singing, lullaby-esque melodies and "droning" bass, and progresses into what Pricks Jonathan Williams cited as the album's "most violently lashing-out minute".
 "Hooks & Splinters" is about making art and internal conflict between creation and destruction.